Joegamer1/Joegamer1/README.md

 - Security-minded design
 - Documentation discipline
 - Automation thinking
-- The ability to build systems that people actually use
+- The ability to build systems that my family will actually use

 I care less about making a lab look flashy and more about making it explainable, maintainable, and useful.

 ---

-Building things, breaking things, documenting the fix, and trying not to turn my house into a production outage.